fdabl/fdabl.github.io/menu/climate.md

 - [A Global Warming Primer](https://www.globalwarmingprimer.com/the-book/)
     - This short book provides a highly accessible and informative overview of the basic science behind climate change, its consequences, and potential solutions.
 It also debunks a number of skeptical claims.
 If you need a refresher or want to get the facts straight, I highly recommend this book!
 - [Don't Even Think About It](https://www.goodreads.com/en/book/show/18594475-don-t-even-think-about-it)
   - Excellent book on the communication and social science of climate change.
-George Marshall talks with everybody — scientists, environmentalists, Tea Party members, climate deniers, oil executives, pastors, victims of extreme weather events, to name just a few.
+George Marshall talks with everybody — scientists, environmentalists, Tea Party members, climate deniers, oil executives, pastors, and victims of extreme weather events, to name just a few.
 He draws insightful lessons of why we have such difficulties dealing with climate change — and how we can do better.
 - [Doughnut Economics](https://www.goodreads.com/book/show/29214420-doughnut-economics)
     - Kate Raworth moves beyond the suffocating corset of mainstream economics and provides a framework for (actually) sustainable development in the 21$^{\text{th}}$ century.
 A must read!
 - [The Nutmeg's Curse](https://press.uchicago.edu/ucp/books/book/chicago/N/bo125517349.html)